ofir-frd/BreaKHis-400X/README.md

-# BreaKHis-400X: Detection of breast cancer cells
+# BreaKHis-400X: Detection of Breast Cancer Cells

 A Kaggle dataset.